TulasiRaya/Laptop-Price-Prediction/README.md

 - **SHAP Values** — Replace static feature importance with SHAP (SHapley Additive exPlanations) for per-prediction explainability, particularly useful for justifying pricing decisions to stakeholders
 - **Cross-Region Pricing** — Extend the model to predict prices across different regional markets (US, EU, Asia) by incorporating currency-normalized price targets
 - **Automated Retraining Pipeline** — Build a CI/CD-style workflow that retrains and re-evaluates the model whenever new data is available, with automatic promotion if R² improves

 ---

-## 🤝 Contributing

-Contributions are welcome.
-To contribute:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature-name`
-3. Commit your changes with descriptive messages: `git commit -m "Add SHAP interpretability module"`
-4. Push to your fork: `git push origin feature/your-feature-name`
-5. Open a Pull Request with a clear description of the change and its motivation

-Please ensure any new code is accompanied by comments and that notebook cells run top-to-bottom without errors.

----

-## 📜 License

-This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.

----